 Multiple factors are involved, including shortened red blood cell survival, impaired erythropoiesis, and impaired iron metabolism.

 Anemia is initially normocytic and then can become microcytic.

 Serum iron and transferrin are typically decreased, while ferritin is normal to increased.

-Treat the underlying disorder and consider recombinant EPO.
+Treat the underlying disorder and consider recombinant erythropoietin.